Skip to main content

 Create and map an EKS cluster IAM role

 To create a new cluster IAM role, you annotate a Kubernetes service account with an AWS IAM role.
-You use the permissions in the IAM role to grant access to additional resources in your cloud provider account, such as S3 buckets.
+You add policies to the IAM role to grant access to additional resources in your AWS account, such as S3 buckets.

 Use cloud IAM mapping to control how Anyscale assigns cluster IAM roles based on user identity, workload type, or project.